 - If the revision sought is due to medical reasons submit an Academic Records Revision Medical Certification Form (Form No. 41) along with the petition.

-- If the revision sought is due to student accommodations submit a Disability Services Verification Memo provided by Office of Disability Services along with the petition.
+- If the revision sought is due to student accommodations submit a Disability Services Verification Memo provided by the Center for Accessibility and Disability Resources along with the petition.

 - If the revision sought is undergraduate academic amnesty submit the Petition for Academic Amnesty (Undergraduate) (Form No. 13) along with the petition.

 - If the revision sought is a reinstated course extension after a grade of “I” was changed to an “F” submit a new Petition for Course Extension (Incomplete Grade) (Form No. 2) along with the petition.

 - If the revision sought is a grade change after 90 days submit an Academic Records Revision Grade Change (Form No. 42) along with the petition.